 by Kay Pranis | Order from Amazon

 Humans have long gathered in circles, around fires or kitchen tables, and now Kay Pranis explains how circles can be used to address harms and tension—when crimes are committed in the neighborhood, in the classroom to create a positive environment and address behavior problems, in the workplace and in social services to develop more organic support systems.

-Kay Pranis teaches a three-day course in circle processes each November.
-Contact us for additional information
+Kay Pranis teaches a three-day course in circle processes each year.
+Contact us for additional information.

 The Little Book of Cool Tools for Hot Topics: Group Tools to Facilitate Meetings When Things Are Hot

 by Ron Kraybill and Evelyn Wright | Order from Amazon

 hear each other, better understand, and make decisions the whole group can support.